rblmdst/i18n-lib/README.md

 }
 ```

-2 - Configure and load translation files
+2 - **Configure and load translation files**

 Now we have to tell the library where to find the translation files and the supported languages.

 We do that by calling the `setup()` function

-The setup function take as a parameter a configuration that is an simple Javascript Object
+The setup function takes as a parameter a configuration that is a simple _Javascript Object_
 with the following schema

 ```ts